phucpham24/DE-project-retail-googleCloud/README.md

 4. **Google Cloud**: Google Cloud provides the infrastructure for data storage, offering Google Cloud Storage for raw and processed data.
 It ensures scalability, security, and reliability for data storage needs.

 5. **BigQuery**: BigQuery is utilized for data analysis and querying.
 It allows for the storage and retrieval of processed data, supporting advanced analytics and reporting.

+6. **Docker**: Containerization with Docker ensures portability and easy deployment of the pipeline across different environments.

 ## Project Structure